its-ekanshi/its-ekanshi/README.md

 - **Other Tools:** Excel | Git & GitHub

 ### 📌 Featured Projects:
+#### 🔹 Ad-Hoc Insights - SQL Analysis for Atliq Hardware
+📌 A SQL-based data analysis project solving 10 ad-hoc business queries for Atliq Hardware.
+Leveraged MySQL for advanced queries and Power BI for insightful visualizations.
+This project provides key business insights to support data-driven decision-making.

 #### 🔹 [AtliQ Grands Hospitality Business Dashboard](https://github.com/its-ekanshi/AtliQ-Grands-Hospitality-Business-Dashboard)
 📌 A data visualization project for AtliQ Grands using Power BI and Excel.
 It focuses on analyzing hospitality business metrics to drive strategic decisions.